-Useage is especially common among both vulnerable individuals with existing substance misuse problems and young people not old enough to legally purchase alcohol or tobacco, but able to access and afford the relatively inexpensive cost of some NPS.
-The increasing availability of NPS has resulted in a rise in the number of deaths since 2009i and emergency hospital admissions related to their use, as well as an increase in the numbers approaching substance misuse or mental health services.
-Local authorities have also reported a number of instances where NPS users have engaged in violent or antisocial behaviour.
+Useage of NPS is especially common among both vulnerable individuals with existing substance misuse problems and young people not old enough to purchase alcohol or tobacco legally, but able to access and afford the relatively inexpensive cost of some NPS.
+The increasing availability of NPS has resulted in a rise in the number of deaths since 2009, with 26 deaths registered in 2009 and 67 deaths registered in 2014, as well as emergency hospital admissions related to their use and an increase in the numbers approaching substance misuse or mental health services.
+Local authorities have also reported a number of instances where NPS users have engaged in violent or anti-social behaviour.